Aswathypius/SalesAnalysis_Walmart/README.md

 # SalesAnalysis_Walmart

-This is my first guided SQL project.
+This is a guided SQL project.

 ### Table of contents